10 Questions To Ask Yourself Before You Call A Web Design CompanyNovember 19, 2015

-To start at the beginning, you need to know that every website has a job, and no website’s job should ever be just to exist.
-Your website is a sales tool—a powerful one.
+First and foremost, you need to know that every website has a job, and no website’s job should ever be just to exist.
+Some typical “website jobs” include:

 Just in case you’re new here, let’s catch you up: Inbound Marketing is a set of tactics designed to draw people who are looking for your product or service to your site.
 We do this by providing information about the problems that your product or service solves, so that when users are researching these problems and their potential solutions, they find you.
 We talk about this a lot throughout our blog, so feel free to browse around for more information.